 Maybe you’re not going on a cruise this time, but would you like to go on board and take a trip around the bay of Malaga?
 No problem!
 There are several companies that offer sightseeing tours with panoramic views to discover the city from the sea.

 Another option is to book a catamaran tour and go further out to sea to see dolphins, celebrate a birthday or watch the sunset.
-And there’s even a sunset ride with DJ, what a great plan!
+And there’s even a sunset ride with DJ, what a great idea!
 The prices are very affordable, it might be a good idea to surprise someone.

 We went for sunset with Dj and we can 100% recommend this experience.